Palm Valley School

-Palm Valley School is a private college-preparatory, secular and co-educational school located in Rancho Mirage, California, United States.
+Palm Valley School was a private college-preparatory, secular and co-educational school located in Rancho Mirage, California, United States.
 It was founded in 1952 in Palm Springs, CA. The school moved to Rancho Mirage in 1992.
+In June 2026, Palm Valley School’s Board of Trustees officially announced the school’s indefinite closure.

-The school serves all grades from Preschool through Grade 12 on 34 acres of campus in Rancho Mirage, CA. The campus features separate campuses and buildings for each division with a total enrollment of 270 students as of 2017.
+The school served all grades from Preschool through Grade 12 on 34 acres of campus in Rancho Mirage, CA. The campus features separate campuses and buildings for each division with a total enrollment of 270 students as of 2017.